kstenerud/concise-encoding/cbe-specification.md

 ##### String-like Array Chunks

-To ensure compatibility across all platforms (and to aid in debugging), array chunks for string-like data (UTF-8) **MUST** always end on a character boundary (do not split multibyte characters between chunks).
+To ensure compatibility across all platforms, array chunks for string-like data (UTF-8) **MUST** always end on a character boundary (do not split multibyte characters between chunks).

 ##### Zero Chunk

-The chunk header 0x00 indicates a chunk of length 0 with continuation 0, effectively terminating any array.
+The chunk header [`00`] indicates a chunk of length 0 with continuation 0, effectively terminating any array.
 It's no coincidence that 0x00 also acts as the NUL terminator for C-style strings.
-An encoder may use this feature to artificially NUL-terminate strings in order to create immutable-friendly zero-copy documents that support C-style string implementations.
+An encoder could use this feature to artificially NUL-terminate strings in order to create immutable-friendly zero-copy documents that support C-style string implementations.

     [90 20 m i s u n d e r s t a n d i n g ...]